UN cylinders, UN tubes, UN cryogenic receptacles, and multiple-element gas containers (MEGCs)

 Information on CSA B341 (the standard on "UN pressure receptacles and multiple-element gas containers for the transport of dangerous goods").

-Information on CSA B342 (the standard on "Selection and use of UN pressure receptacles and multiple-element gas containers for the transport of dangerous goods, Class 2").
+Information on CSA B342 (the standard on “Selection and use of UN pressure receptacles, multiple-element gas containers, and other pressure receptacles for the transport of dangerous goods, Class 2”).

 FAQ on UN cylinders and UN tubes